Become a RPEQ

 REGISTER

-Membership or accreditation from a professional membership association (e.g. Engineers Australia) is not registration and does not entitle an engineer to apply for mutual recognition.
+Membership or accreditation from a professional membership association (e.g. Engineers Australia, Professionals Australia) is not registration and does not entitle a professional engineer to mutual recognition.

 Engineers who believe they qualify to be registered under mutual recognition should contact BPEQ.